Party Hard: A Brief Overview of 2016's Political Parties

 That hints towards the central struggle of the Libertarian Party: can the party become a national one in spite of its radical doctrine?
 Pecora believes that the Libertarian Party will overtake the Republicans, and the tipping point will be LGBT issues.

-Beyond that convoluted series of events, Libertarians aim to get at least five percent of the popular vote, which gets a party federal funding — (there’s a certain irony in Libertarians vying for federal funding, but that’s besides the point)
+Beyond that convoluted series of events, Libertarians aim to get at least five percent of the popular vote, which gets a party federal funding — there’s a certain irony in Libertarians vying for federal funding, but that’s beside the point. there’s a certain irony in Libertarians vying for federal funding, but that’s beside the point. there’s a certain irony in Libertarians vying for federal funding, but that’s beside the point.

 “With this funding, we will be able to make a run at Congressional and Senate seats in future elections,” said Pecora.
 “The future of the Libertarian Party is bright.”
 Even at the tail end of one election cycle, the political parties are preparing for the next one.